There are so many resources that can help you with your lucid dreaming practice, but the sheer volume can be quite overwhelming.

-With expert interviews, including one with the “father of lucid dreaming,” Dr. Stephen Labarge, this documentary is an great look at the inspiration for the lucid dreaming in the movie Inception.
+With expert interviews, including one with the “father of lucid dreaming,” Dr. Stephen Labarge, this documentary is a great look at the inspiration for lucid dreaming in the movie Inception.

 For something a little different, check out this TEDx Talk with Tim Post.
 Tim has taught many people around the world how to lucid dream.

-Music can be a great aid to inducing lucid dreaming.
+Music can be a great aid in inducing lucid dreaming.

 Because lucid dreaming happens when your brain has achieved certain brain waves, gently guiding your brain into that state is a safe and effective option.

-Binaural beats and isochronic tones added to music bring your brainwaves into a desired state.
+Binaural beats and isochronic tones added to music bring your brainwaves into the desired state.

 You’ll need to wear headphones throughout the night for these tracks to work.
 For that reason, we are also including a couple napping tracks in case you find wearing headphones for 8 hours too uncomfortable.

 The tracks are designed to bring your brain in and out of certain states, so it’s important that you listen to the tracks all the way through while you sleep.